AY2324S2-CS2103T-F13-2/tp/docs/UserGuide.md

 ## Purpose of this User Guide

-Dear financial advisors, this User Guide will aid you in your journey when navigating _FApro_.
+This User Guide will aid you in your journey when navigating _FApro_.
 We have included beginner-friendly instructions to help you get started, familiarise yourself with our various features.
-Additionally, we also have some examples to let you test out the product and tips to help you fully utilize our product.
-We hope you have an amazing time using our product!
+Additionally, we've included examples and tips to enhance your experience with our product.
+We hope you enjoy using it to its fullest potential!

 --------------------------------------------------------------------------------------------------------------------